camoto-project/testexe/README.md

 * `compress/t*.exe` - PKLite compressed `build/test-t.exe` ("large" flag off)
 * `compress/h*.exe` - PKLite compressed `build/test-h.exe` ("large" flag on)
 * `compress/[th]*r.exe` - PKLite 'extra' flag used (to prevent decompression)
+* `compress/[th]*r.unc` - Decompressed versions with normalised relocation
+  tables.
+This is because PKLite with the 'extra' flag rewrites the relocation table to compress more efficiently, so upon decompression it cannot be restored back to the original values.
+This means comparing the decompressed data to `build/test-[th].exe` will fail due to the different relocation table.
+Instead, the original uncompressed .exe has its relocation table rewritten in the same way PKLite does, and this is stored as the `.unc` file.
+  This means for files that have an `.unc` present, it should be used instead of `build/test-[th].exe` when comparing the decompressor output to the original `.exe`.

 This repository includes a partial copy for Borland Turbo C v2.01, which is copyright 1987-1988 Borland International.
 This compiler has been graciously